AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ### SPICE Analysis for Switching Threshold and Propagation Delay
 CMOS robustness depends on:

-**1. Switching threshold** = Vin is equal to Vout.
+1. Switching threshold = Vin is equal to Vout.
 This the point where both PMOS and NMOS is in saturation or kind of turned on, and leakage current is high.
 If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V) while threshold will be lower when NMOS becomes thicker.

-**2. Propagation delay** = rise or fall delay
+2. Propagation delay = rise or fall delay

 DC transfer analysis is used for finding switching threshold.
 SPICE DC analysis below uses DC input of 2.5V.
 Simulation operation is DC sweep from 0V to 2.5V by 0.05V steps:
 ```